Life Safety in HVAC - What is a Fire Damper?

 What is a Fire Damper?

 A fire damper is a life safety damper built and tested to hinder the spread of flames.
-Fire dampers are installed in fire barriers where ductwork or a ventilation opening passes through the barrier.
-These points are known as penetrations because they penetrate the barrier and leave an opening for flames to pass from one side of the barrier to another.
+Fire barriers have fire dampers installed where ductwork or a ventilation opening passes through.
+These points penetrate the barrier, creating openings that allow flames to pass from one side to the other.
+These openings are penetrations in the fire barrier.

 Curtain fire damper beside a fire